CtrlK

 Workflow Clarity

 Steps are numbered and sequenced, but they function more as independent modules than a cohesive workflow.
-There are no explicit validation checkpoints between steps — for instance, no verification that audio preprocessing actually reduced duration before proceeding, and no feedback loop for budget checks failing mid-batch.
+There are no explicit validation checkpoints between steps — for example, no verification that silence removal actually improved things before proceeding, no check that the budget tracker is initialized before transcription, and no feedback loop for when the usage API returns unexpected results.

 2 / 3